-“The agency has proposed to remove me [terminate employment] after four years of working.
+“The agency has proposed to remove me [terminate employment] after four years of employment.
 My union steward said I should go to arbitration instead of the MSPB [Merit Systems Protection Board].
 Are my chances better at MSPB or arbitration”

 We do not know the facts of your case.
 Therefore, we cannot answer with specificity.
 However, we will address the general concepts of MSPB versus arbitration concerning a removal.

 The first and perhaps most important point to remember regardless of the venue of appeal is that lacking merit, you are unlikely to prevail on appeal unless 1) the agency committed a harmful procedural error or 2) the arbitrator (at arbitration) or judge (at MSPB) mitigates the penalty of removal.
 It is actually more complicated than that, especially at MSPB, but we will spare you the technical details.

 Many practitioners, both union and agency, will cite MSPB management (agency) favorability statistics indicating MSPB favors the agency in outcomes.
 This is true, but somewhat skewed because most labor organizations will 1) send “bad cases” (those lacking merit) to the MSPB because there are no associated costs unlike arbitration and/or 2) send cases to MSPB because they lack funds to pay for arbitration.